multinet-app/multinet-client/README.md

 1. Be sure that Yarn is installed on your system.
 2. Check out this repository, then move into it (e.g., `cd multinet-client`).
 3. Install the project dependencies: `yarn install`.
+4. Copy the default application registry (`yarn init-appregistry`)
+   * If running the visualization applications locally, update these values in `src/assets/appregistry.json`
-4. Serve the client app in dev mode: `yarn serve`.
+5. Serve the client app in dev mode: `yarn serve`.
-5. Follow the [quick start instructions](https://github.com/multinet-app/multinet-server#quick-start) for the Multinet server.
+6. Follow the [quick start instructions](https://github.com/multinet-app/multinet-server#quick-start) for the Multinet server.
-6. Point your web browser at http://localhost:8080 to see if the client is running.
+7. Point your web browser at http://localhost:8080 to see if the client is running.

 For further details on how the client and the Multinet system itself work, please